How counselling has helped with my suicidal thoughts

 Have goals and routines for yourself

 It can be really helpful to have goals of where you want to be at different parts of the year and what you would like to have accomplished.
-With those goals it’s important that even if you haven’t had the chance to accomplish it within the time period, you aren’t hard on yourself.
-I am about to start college and a part time job so my goals are that I’ll have learned new skills in the job and that I’ll have made a few friends from college by Christmas.
+With those goals, it’s important that even if you haven’t had the chance to accomplish them within the time period, you aren’t hard on yourself.
+I am about to start college and a part-time job, so my goals are that I’ll have learned new skills in the job and that I’ll have made a few friends from college by Christmas.
 I also think doing things such as getting up or having dinner at the same time of the day can be really helpful.

 Make an appointment with a counsellor if you feel you need it

-If you have been feeling bad for a while I would recommend talking to someone who can help you.
-It can be really daunting but if you find someone who you can trust and confide in it really is worthwhile so long as you are honest with this person.
-You are important and you are worth the time and energy it takes to feel better.
-It helps to not have to handle these thoughts on your own.
+If you have been feeling bad for a while, I would recommend talking to someone who can help you.
+It can be really daunting, but if you find someone whom you can trust and confide in, it really is worthwhile, so long as you are honest with this person.
+You are important, and you are worth the time and energy it takes to feel better.
+It helps not to have to handle these thoughts on your own.

 Our work is supported by